signaldust/dust-toolkit/README.md

 Other than that, at this point, there isn't any documentation yet, but the header files are quite extensively commented.

-That said as a general rule-of-thumb the toolkit follows the principle that whoever creates an object/resource also owns it.
-For example, any `Panel` can be placed in stack, heap, as member of another `Panel` or some helper class, where as a `Window` (created by the toolkit) is owned by the toolkit (with lifetime generally associated with the lifetime of the underlying OS window).

-In general, any interface taking pointers or references does not transfer objet ownership.
-This also applies to parent-child relationships of widgets: while these internally retain references such relationships are simply automatically disconnected if either the parent or the child is destroyed.

 For the main toolkit, the best starting points are `dust/gui/panel.h`, `dust/gui/window.h` and `dust/gui/app.h` and for the rendering pipeline you should start from `dust/render/render.h`.